nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:**
+* You must agree to our Code of Conduct, which can be found below.
 * Your submission materials are your own original work
 * The manuscript you are submitting has never been published before
 * You are not represented by a literary agent